jortel/gofer/docs/sphinx/notes.rst

   consistently provide functionality when using external commands is needed.
   Supports cancellation, progress reporting and returns stdout and stderr.
   The *system* and *package* plugins converted to use this.

+- Authorization has been support.
+It will continue to support authentication.
+This includes:
+    - Shared secret.
+The *secret* option in the @remote decorator.
+    - The @pam decorator.
+    - The @user decorator.
+    - The *pam* property in the message.